-In many settings, although the observed tensors are of high order and {high dimension}, there is often hidden low-dimensional structures in the tensors that can be exploited to facilitate the data analysis.
-Such a low-rank condition provides convenient de-composable structures and has been widely used in tensor data analysis.
-Two common choices of low rank tensor structures are CANDECOMP/PARAFAC (CP) structure and multilinear/Tucker structure, and each of them has their respective benefits; see the survey in \cite{kolda2009tensor}.
-In dynamic data, the low rank structures are often realized through factor models, one of the most effective and popular dimensional reduction tools.
-Over the past decades, there has been a large body of literature in this area in the statistics and economics communities on factor models for vector time series.
+In dynamic data, the low-rank structures are often realized through factor models, one of the most effective and popular dimension reduction tools.
+Over the past few decades, there has been a large body of literature in the statistics and econometrics communities on factor models for vector time series.
 An incomplete list of the publications includes \cite{chamberlain1983, bai2002, stock2002, bai2003, fan2011, fan2013, forni2000, forni2004generalized, forni2005generalized, fan2016, pena1987identifying, pan2008, lam2011, lam2012}.
-Recently, the factor model approach has been developed for analyzing high dimensional dynamic tensor time series \citep{wang2019, chen2019constrained, chen2020statistical, chen2020semiparametric, chen2021factor, han2020iterative, han2020number}.
-These existing work utilizes the Tucker low rank structure in formulating the factor models.
-Such tensor factor model is also closely related to separable factor analysis in \cite{fosdick2014separable} under the array Normal distribution of \cite{hoff2011separable}.
+Recently, the factor model approach has been developed for analyzing high dimensional dynamic tensor time series \citep{wang2019, chen2019constrained, chen2023statistical, chen2024semi, chen2022factor, han2020iterative, han2022rank, chang2023modelling}.
+These existing works utilize the Tucker low-rank structure in formulating the factor models.
+Such Tucker type tensor factor model is also closely related to separable factor analysis in \cite{fosdick2014separable} under the array Normal distribution of \cite{hoff2011separable}.

-In this paper, we investigate a tensor factor model with a CP type low rank structure, called TFM-cp.
-Specifically, let $\cX_t$ be an order $K$ tensor of dimensions $d_1\times d_2\times\ldots\times d_k$.
+In this paper, we investigate a tensor factor model with a CP type low-rank structure, called TFM-cp.
+Specifically, let $\cX_t$ be an order $K$ tensor of dimensions $d_1\times d_2\times\ldots\times d_K$.
 We assume